joeyespo/gesso.js/README.md

 2. Your project must expose an entry point.
 This is implicit if you create an `index.js` file.
 Or you can be explicit by providing a [main][] field.

-Gesso uses [webmake][] to construct a `require()` dependency tree, including npm-installed packages, then combines them into a single JavaScript file.
+Gesso uses [browserify][] to construct a `require()` dependency tree, including npm-installed packages, then combines them into a single JavaScript file.
+You can also use many Node built-in modules since they're wrapped to work in the browser.
-Note that native node.js modules will **not be available** to use on the front-end.
-If you need them, take a look at [Browserify][].

 API